Thinkwise/docs/docs/sf/tasks.md

 For Web, this means that the long-term actions no longer cause a request timeout from IIS.
 (Default after 90 seconds)

+### Atomic transaction

+Template-based tasks can be set to run as an atomic transaction.
+See [Subroutine - Atomic transaction](subroutines#atomic-transaction) for more info.

 ## Task parameters

 After creating a task, parameters can be added to the task that define the input values for the task.
 Parameters are in a specific sequence and are linked to a domain for the data type and the control.